What was the Big Money Test hoping to discover? BBC Lab UK editor Richard Cable explains the thinking behind the experiment.

-That’s why we’ve created the Big Money Test, which we hope will be the biggest ever study of how good we, as a nation, are with our money.
-By taking part in this test, you will be helping scientists understand the multiple factors that make up our complex relationship with money.
+That’s why we created the Big Money Test, which we hoped would be the biggest ever study of how good we, as a nation, are with our money.
+By taking part in this test, you will have helped scientists better understand the multiple factors that make up our complex relationship with money.

-We hope that this research – and the data you contribute to it – will ultimately lead to more effective ways of educating people about how to manage their money better.
+We hope that this research – and the data you contributed to it – will ultimately lead to more effective ways of educating people about how to manage their money better.

 The Big Money Test is presented by journalist and Watchdog contributor Martin Lewis, who also designed the Money Knowledge questions.